AscendingPassage.com HOME PAGE.

 sand.
 Nothing else is to be seen anywhere save those three awful

-magnified beyond all measurement, and the three geometric mountains;
+magnified beyond all measure, and the three geometric mountains,

 exists, rigid and immovable, fashioned out of imperishable stone.